Discover Amsterdam

 Amsterdamse Waterleidingduinen

-The stretch of coastline between Zandvoort and Noordwijk doubles as both the oldest water extraction area in the Netherlands and a unique nature reserve.
+The stretch of coastline between Zandvoort and Noordwijk doubles as the oldest water extraction area in the Netherlands and a unique nature reserve.
 To protect the dunes, bicycles are not permitted in most areas of the Amsterdamse Waterleidingduinen, but you will find a coastal cycle path and a range of hiking routes.
-It’s likely that you’ll be able to spot the white tails of deer grazing in the forests, and between mid-October, to early November you might even hear the clashing antlers of the males.
-The area is a great bird-watching location and regarded as one of the best places to spot foxes in the country.
+You’ll likely be able to spot the white tails of deer grazing in the forests, and between mid-October and early November, you might even hear the clashing antlers of the males.
+The area is a tremendous bird-watching location and is regarded as one of the country's best places to spot foxes.

 Naardermeer